 If your child was injured in a car accident, take pictures of your vehicle and others involved at the scene.
 You can also take pictures of the road where the accident took place, including any hazardous conditions that contributed.
 If there are bystanders, ask if they’d be willing to give a statement.
 You can also request a copy of the police report from law enforcement officers at the scene.
 Regardless of the type of incident, be sure to request your child’s medical report detailing the results of their examination, as well as any treatments they’re undergoing.

-Martinez, Hart, Thompson & Sanchez, P.C. knows how upsetting injuries to children can be.
+Martinez, Hart, Sanchez & Romero, P.C. knows how upsetting injuries to children can be.
 That’s why we’re dedicated to protecting the rights of accident victim, regardless of their age.
 We also have experience with school injuries, so you can rest assured that those who’ve lapsed in their responsibilities will be held accountable.
 Please call 505-343-1776 to discuss your case with our skilled and compassionate attorneys.